Technology is often evaluated too early

 Without a disciplined evaluation model, comparison quality degrades and product positioning can overshadow operational suitability.

-The framework is designed to improve evaluation quality, strengthen interpretive discipline, and create more realistic modernization judgment.
+AgencyFit improves evaluation quality, strengthens interpretive discipline, and creates more realistic modernization judgment.

-AgencyFit exists to improve how agencies, practitioners, and vendors think about readiness, qualification, and adoption.
+AgencyFit improves how agencies, practitioners, and vendors evaluate readiness, qualification, and adoption.

 The framework provides a clearer vocabulary for capability, workflow, control, workload, and fit.

-AgencyFit aims to reduce avoidable implementation strain by sequencing evaluation more realistically.
+AgencyFit reduces avoidable implementation strain by sequencing evaluation around operational reality.

-The public layer explains the central evaluation posture, institutional problem space, lifecycle logic, and methodology artifacts at a conceptual level.
+The conceptual layer defines the central evaluation posture, institutional problem space, lifecycle logic, and methodology artifacts.

-The practitioner layer supports more structured use of the framework in real environments, with deeper interpretive guidance and controlled materials.
+The application layer supports structured use of the framework in real environments through deeper interpretive guidance and working materials.

-The certification layer is intended to validate disciplined understanding of AgencyFit doctrine, artifacts, and operational reasoning.
+The certification layer validates disciplined understanding of AgencyFit doctrine, artifacts, and operational reasoning.

-AgencyFit is being positioned as a methodology institute: a source of doctrine, structured evaluation logic, field commentary, practitioner materials, and future credentialing.
-Its authority should come from clarity, usefulness, and method consistency rather than sales posture.
+AgencyFit is positioned as a methodology institute: a source of doctrine, structured evaluation logic, field commentary, practitioner materials, and credentialing.
+Its authority comes from clarity, usefulness, and method consistency rather than sales posture.

-Agencies need a better way to evaluate readiness and fit.
-Vendors need a more disciplined evaluation environment.
-Practitioners need a shared language that is serious enough to guide real decisions.
-AgencyFit is intended to serve all three.
+Agencies need stronger readiness evaluation.
+Vendors need a more disciplined qualification environment.
+Practitioners need a shared language serious enough to guide real decisions.
+AgencyFit serves all three.

-AgencyFit does not need to promise universal transformation, instant modernization, or generalized innovation outcomes.
-Its credibility comes from narrowing the question: what is actually operationally fit here, under these conditions, now.
+AgencyFit does not promise universal transformation or generalized innovation outcomes.
+Its credibility comes from narrowing the question: what is operationally fit here, under these conditions, now.

-Over time, AgencyFit can mature into a recognizable professional framework with a publication library, methodology artifacts, practitioner standards, and a governed certification pathway.
+AgencyFit functions as a professional framework with a publication library, methodology artifacts, practitioner standards, and a governed certification pathway.